fawda123/PBmod/efdc_inst.md

 * Cards 31 - 42: Updated each cardinal direction based on number of cells for Card 30.
 Must provide relevant salinity and temperature time series to supply to the boundary conditions.

 * Card 59: Locations for output of time series data for model calibration.
 Enter the grid locations of PB data.
+Maximum of nine locations.

 ![](efdc_inst_files/figure-html/unnamed-chunk-5-1.png)<!-- -->